pachyderm/pachyderm-actions/README.md

 2. `DOCKER_IMAGE_NAME`: Replace this with the base repo/tag combination for the Docker registry to which your image will be pushed.

 3. `PACHYDERM_PIPELINE_FILES`: A space-delimited list of pipeline specifications that depend on `DOCKER_IMAGE_NAME`.
-    In this project, there's just one pipeline, `regression.json`.
+It can either be specific json files, or folders which contains multiple files.

 ### Secrets